luclaurent/push2HAL/README.md

 ## `pdf2hal` - Upload PDF file to an existing notice in HAL

-`pdf2hal` proposes an interactive mode to upload a PDF to the right/selected notice in HAL by extracting basic data from the PDF file and executing search on HAL database
+`pdf2hal` proposes an interactive mode to upload a PDF to the right/selected notice in HAL by extracting basic data from the PDF file and executing a search on HAL database

 ## Usage: